-Members should take particular notice to monitor whether the factory has the capacity to have a worker-led grievance mechanism and ensure that the operational-level grievance mechanism is best suited to address cases related to gender-based violence, harassment, and discrimination and if not, take action to make sure a suitable mechanism is available.
+When effective factory level grievance mechanisms are not present, functional, trusted or safe for workers or their representatives to use, the member brand is required to establish a process that is legitimate, accessible, predictable, equitable, transparent, and dialogue-based to enable remediation of human rights impacts in its supply chain.
+Members should take particular notice to monitor whether the factory has the capacity to have a worker-led grievance mechanism and ensure that the factory-level grievance mechanism is best suited to address cases related to gender-based violence, harassment, and discrimination and if not, take action to make sure a suitable mechanism is available.

-Intermediate efforts mean a member company supports the operational-level grievance mechanisms, either through training or through actively incorporating its results into improvement and prevention plans, and monitors its effectiveness, for example, by collecting information on how the grievance mechanism operates and the cases brought forward.
+Intermediate efforts mean a member company supports factory-level grievance mechanisms, either through training or through actively incorporating its results into improvement and prevention plans, and monitors its effectiveness, for example, by collecting information on how the grievance mechanism operates and the cases brought forward.
 Advanced efforts mean member companies also respond when the mechanism is not effective.